scylladb/scylladb/docs/redis/redis.md

 just fill the mapping with random Scylla node IP address.

-Before you can start using Scylla with Redis API, you must set the `enable_redis_protocol` configuration option (visa the command line or YAML), to `true`, which default is `false`.
-By default, the Scylla will listen on the port (default is 6379, you can set the `redis_transport_prot` to other value).
+Before you can start using Scylla with Redis API, you must set the `redis-port` configuration option (visa the command line or YAML), to available port.
+By default, the Redis API is disabled.
+In Scylla, SSL for Redis API is supported.
+To enable it, you must set the `redis-ssl-port` configuration option to available port.
+This feature is disabled by default.

-With Redis enabled, every Scylla node listens for Redis requests on this port.
+With Redis enabled, every Scylla node listens for Redis requests on the port.
 These requests, in [RESP](https://redis.io/topics/protocol) format over TCP, are parsed and result in calls to internal Scylla C++ functions.